 In Germany, the waffles are usually made with a heart shaped waffle iron.
 However, you can use any waffle maker you like.
 I use this Breville Waffle Maker which makes 4 square waffles at a time.
 I love it!

-This recipe is a family favourite that has been handed down for a few generations.
+This recipe is a family favorite that has been handed down for a few generations.
 I have adapted the original recipe very slightly to use ingredients easily found in North America (i.e. standard baking powder vs. German Dr. Oetker packets).
 My kids love these so much that it is the only waffle recipe they want me to make for them now!

 Reasons To Love This Waffle Recipe